-Bars 45-72 In FES Chopin wrote a simplified reduction of the orchestra accompaniment to the recitative which could be applied by performing this movement solo.
+Bars 45-72 In FES Chopin wrote a simplified reduction of the orchestra accompaniment to the recitative, which could be applied by performing this movement solo.
 This type of alternative L.H. parts for fragments rendered unisono was given by Chopin also in the printed versions of Variations Op.
 2 and Krakowiak Op.
 14. In the Concerto Chopin replaced the figurate harmonic accompaniment of the original L.H. part as well as supplemented or changed the R.H. part (bar 45, 49-50, 58-60).
-Despite a simplified and abbreviated notation the deciphering of the added text poses slight difficulties only in several places:
+We give this text in the version for one piano, volume 14 A XIIIb.